 Buildings & Equipment

-- a report is then written and shared with the Head Teacher and Head of SEN Assessment and Placement
+- A report is then written and shared with the Head Teacher and the Area Education Officer

-- the school may be eligible for Schools' Access Initiative funding, which is a pot of money ring-fenced for adaptations for students with SEND at the discretion of the local authority
+The school may be eligible for Schools' Access Initiative (SAI) funding, which is a pot of money ring-fenced for adaptations for students with SEND at the discretion of the local authority (see next page Funding Access works)

-- KCC or the school will then commission a more detailed survey to be completed by a project manager and plans will be drawn up to be agreed by the school, education and health professionals involved with the student
+- The Area Education Officer will review the request and may then commission a more detailed survey to be completed by a project manager from the KCC Infrastructure Division.
+In consultation with the Head teacher, plans will be drawn up to be agreed by the school and the AEO

-- When plans are drawn up and agreed the contractor will have a meeting with the school and the specialist teacher may be invited to attend.
-Any works which are identified subsequent to the contract being drawn up and signed off by County will be from the school's budget, in addition to the initial contribution.
+- When plans are drawn up and agreed the contractor will have a meeting with the school and the project manager.
+Any works which are identified after the contract being drawn up, and signed off, by County may have to come from the school's (DFC) budget

 - SIA funding cannot be used for site maintenance which would usually be the school's responsibility, eg levelling paths.